BE 511 Business Economics 2 - Spring 2017

 Building on BE 510 Business Economics 1, this module provides an introduction to economic models of strategic decision-making and behavior of firms in the context of oligopolistic competition.
 Topics include output and pricing strategies, the economics of collusion, market structure, market entry decisions and product differentiation.
 Some of these topics require a degree of analytical rigor and we will make use of some game-theoretical and mathematical methods.

 NEW: Exam script viewing: This will take place on Wednesday, 4 October, for the June exam, and on Thursday, 5 October, for the resit exam.
 If you wish to look at your script, please send an email to our office (Mrs Pipphardt) to arrange this.
-In doing so please indicate your favorite times out of these options: 9:30, 10:00, 10:30, 11:00, 11:30, 12:00, 12:30.
+In doing so please indicate your favorite times out of these options: 9:30 (only on Thursday), 10:00, 10:30, 11:00, 11:30, 12:00, 12:30.
 Late requests will not be accepted.
 Please note that we cannot offer individual feedback.
 A general feedback document is available for download on ILIAS.
 If you think that the grading of one of your answers was unduly harsh, leave a note or email us explaining your case, and we will get back to you as soon as possible.
 Please refrain from fishing for points without valid reason.

 E878 Advanced PhD Seminar in Experimental Economics - Fall 2016